Expert Rodent Control in Michigan

 Mice, chipmunks and other rodents are talented climbers and can fit into very small places.
 They will make themselves at home in your house, shed, barn, outbuilding, and even inside tractors and cars.
 It is in these places that mice not only cause a mess but create fire hazards by chewing through wiring and pack food stuffs and bedding in and around bare wires.
 Mice, rats and other rodents also carry diseases and bacteria, creating health risks for you, your pets or staff.

-At Varmint Evictors, Inc., we understand how frustrating and unnerving a rodent infestation can be, which is why we offer fast, safe, and effective removal services to homes and businesses throughout Grand Rapids and surrounding areas.
+At Varmint Evictors, Inc., we understand how frustrating and unnerving a rodent infestation can be, which is why we offer fast, safe, and effective removal services to homes and businesses throughout Central Michigan.
 With 24+ years of experience, we know how to offer service that goes above and beyond our customers’ expectations, and we work tirelessly to not only remove the rodents, but offer solutions to keep rodents from returning, keeping your property safe all year long.

 To schedule your service, call our team today at (989) 268-7666.